-On March 11, 2008, one day after Louis sent his letter, Tanaka sent the Santiagos a "Notice of Default and Intention to Foreclose."
-Tanaka asserted that because the Santiagos defaulted on the Promissory Note and Mortgage, "the entire principal sum and accrued interest, plus attorneys' fees and costs, are hereby declared immediately due and payable."
-Tanaka additionally stated that she "has not granted any extensions of time, renewals, waivers or modifications with respect to payment or other provisions of the Note."
+On March 11, 2008, one day after Louis sent his letter, Tanaka sent the Santiagos a "Notice of Default and Tanaka Foreclose."
+Intention to asserted that because the Santiagos defaulted on the Promissory Note and Mortgage, "the entire principal sum and accrued interest, plus attorneys' fees hereby costs. declared are immediately due and payable."
+Tanaka additionally stated that she "has not of time. granted any extensions renewals, waivers or modifications with respect to payment or other provisions of the Note."

-On March 12, 2008, Tanaka's mortgage servicer sent the Santiagos a payment notice indicating an amount due of \$10,250.86-\$9,764.63 for the principal and interest payment due on March 10, 2008, and a late fee in the amount of \$486.23.
-In a subsequent letter dated April 3, 2008, Tanaka clarified that she intended to foreclose under power of sale pursuant to HRS § 667-5 through 667-10 15 at a public auction on May 9, 2008.
+On March 12, 2008, Tanaka's mortgage servicer sent the Santiagos a payment notice indicating an amount due of \$10,250.86--\$9,764.63 for the principal and interest payment due on March 10, 2008, and a late fee in the amount of \$486.23.
+In a subsequent letter dated April 3, 2008, Tanaka clarified that she intended to foreclose under power of sale pursuant to HRS § 667-5 through 667-1015 at a public auction on May 9, 2008.

 On April 11, 2008, the Santiagos submitted payment for the March mortgage payment and the late fee, as well as payment for the April mortgage payment.
-16 After receiving the Santiagos' payment, Tanaka informed the Santiagos that she was willing to postpone the public auction for sixty days, "expressly subject to two conditions: (1) [the Santiagos] must meet their payment obligations, including, but not limited to, attorneys' fees and costs; and (2) [the Santiagos] must not file any lawsuit."
-Tanaka additionally stated that she "ha[d] not postponed the acceleration of the Note and Mortgage," but "to facilitate the mediation, [she][was] willing to accept monthly payments, without waiving [] rights and remedies in any respect."
-The Santiagos thereafter continued to make their monthly mortgage payments, plus an additional \$235.37 principal payment each month, and paid Tanaka \$15,146.11 in satisfaction of Tanaka's demand for attorneys' fees 17 a Motion for Temporary Restraining Order and a Motion for Preliminary Injunction, both seeking to "prevent and preclude" Tanaka from proceeding with the foreclosure auction.
-The circuit court denied the Motion for Temporary Restraining Order and scheduled a hearing on the Santiagos' Motion for Preliminary Injunction for June 17, 2008.
+16 After receiving Santiagos' payment, Tanaka [18] informed the Santiagos that she was willing to postpone the public auction for sixty days, "expressly subject to two conditions: (1) [the Santiagos] must obligations. meet their payment including, but not limited to, attorneys' fees and costs; and (2) [the Santiagos] must not file any lawsuit."
+Tanaka additionally stated that she "hald not postponed the acceleration of the Note and Mortgage," but "to facilitate the mediation, [she] [was] willing to accept monthly payments, without waiving [] rights and remedies in any respect."
+The Santiagos thereafter continued to monthly their mortgage make payments, plus an additional \$235.37 principal payment each month, and paid Tanaka \$15,146.11 in satisfaction of Tanaka's demand for attorneys' fees.
+17